bbbbbr/pandocs/src/Four_Player_Adapter.md

 This yields a range of 12.20 to 27.21 milliseconds for the total packet and delay time.

 #### RATE in Transmission Phase
-In Transmission phase the Clock Rate setting is determined by the **last** RATE value transmitted before exiting Ping mode.
+In transmission phase the Clock Rate setting is determined by the **last** RATE value transmitted before exiting ping phase.
 The timing is more complex and is calculated as described below.

 First determine the delay between packet bytes: